abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene_overview.rst

     Most desirable features for a RL are directly accessible through the ``RoutingModel`` class though.
     The *accessors* (getters and setters)
     will be discussed throughout the third part of this manual.
-But it is good to know that on last resort you have a complete access (read: control) to the internals of the RL.
+But it is good to know that as a last resort you have a complete access (read: control) to the internals of the RL.

     Basically, two constructors are available depending on the number of depots: